ros2/domain_bridge/doc/design.md

     type: example_interfaces/msg/String
     from_domain: 2
     to_domain: 3
-  # Bridge "/clock" topic from doman ID 2 to domain ID 3
+  # Bridge "/clock" topic from doman ID 2 to domain ID 3, with depth 1
   - clock:
     type: rosgraph_msgs/msg/Clock
     from_domain: 2
     to_domain: 3
+    depth: 1
-  # Bridge "/clock" topic from doman ID 2 to domain ID 6
+  # Bridge "/clock" topic from doman ID 2 to domain ID 6, with "keep all" history policy
   - clock:
     type: rosgraph_msgs/msg/Clock
     from_domain: 2
     to_domain: 6
+    history: keep_all

 services:
   # Bridge "add_two_ints" service from domain ID 4 to domain ID 6